jldec/jldec-website/README.md

 Both persist messages in the same vanilla durable object, in a JSON array in one KV value.

-The RSC implementation feels slightly slower for the following reasons:
+The RSC implementation is [simpler](https://github.com/jldec/agents-chat/blob/main/src/app/chat-rsc/ChatRSC.tsx), but also slower for the following reasons:

 1. The RSC-chat MessageList component loads data directly from the durable object API.
 This means that the chat store has to be updated with each stream chunk, before triggering a new server-side render.
 This is not required for the agent-chat, which broadcasts single-message updates directly to clients via the agent websocket, so it only needs to call the store to persist the AI response at the end of the stream.
 This difference can probably be mitigated by changing the implementation in this repo to load messages from worker memory during streaming.